 Also deblobbed was the rtw8852b Wi-Fi driver, and the cleaning up code of the drivers for TM6000 TV cards, as well as AV7110, SP-8870, and CPiA2-based budget media cards have been adjusted due to the fact that they’ve been moved upstream to a deprecated directory.

 Other than that, the GNU Linux-libre 6.1 kernel removes blob names from multiple new Qualcomm and MediaTek AArch64 (ARM64) DTS files.

-Apart from these changes, the GNU Linux-libre 6.1 kernel includes the same new features and improvements Linux kernel 6.1, including initial support for the Rust programming language, multi-generational LRU VM, precision boost hardware control for AMD CPUs, and much more.
+Apart from these changes, the GNU Linux-libre 6.1 kernel includes the same new features and improvements as Linux kernel 6.1, such as initial support for the Rust programming language, multi-generational LRU VM, precision boost hardware control for AMD CPUs, and much more.

 The GNU Linux-libre kernel removes non-free components from the upstream kernel and it’s targeted at software freedom lovers who want to build a 100% free GNU/Linux computer with a kernel that doesn’t include any proprietary drivers or code.
 You can download the latest release right now from the official website.

 The GNU Linux-libre kernel can be installed on virtually any GNU/Linux distribution, but the developers also provide ready-to-use binary packages for Debian-based (DEB) and Red Hat-based (RPM) distributions.
 For more details check out the Freesh project and RPM Freedom.